Business Terms & Conditions

 General Broadband Service Availability & Provision

-i) We agree to supply you the Service only in geographical region covered by MyNetFone broadband service Wholesale suppliers on the conditions that there is free capacity available and that there is a continuous copper pair available between the customer’s premises and the local exchange.
+i) We agree to supply you the Service only in geographical region covered by MyNetFone broadband service Wholesale suppliers on the conditions that there is network infrastructure and free capacity available and that there is a continuous copper pair available between the customer’s premises and the local exchange.

 ii) Your application of Service is subject to qualification check during the provisioning process.
 If we cannot provide the Service, you can cancel the Service order without penalty.
 See section on “Service Order Cancellation and Refund” below.